Stable presentation length of 3-manifold groups: Examples of stable presentation length

 \subsection{Bianchi groups}

-We consider the stable presentation lengths of Bianchi groups $PSL(2, \mathcal{O}_d)$, where $\mathcal{O}_d$ is the ring of integers in the imaginary quadratic field $\Q (\sqrt{-d})$, namely,
+We consider the stable presentation lengths of Bianchi groups $\PSL (2, \mathcal{O}_{d})$, where $\mathcal{O}_{d}$ is the ring of integers in the imaginary quadratic field $\Q (\sqrt{-d})$, namely,

-It is known that the fundamental group of every finite volume cusped arithmetic hyperbolic 3-manifold is commensurable with a Bianchi group (\cite[Proposition 4.1]{neumann1992arithmetic}).
-We give an upper bound of stable presentation lengths of some arithmetic link components by constructing explicit presentations of their fundamental groups.
-We consider them as links in $T^2 \times [0,1]$ in order to take coverings efficiently.
+It is known that the fundamental group of every finite volume cusped arithmetic hyperbolic 3-manifold is commensurable with a Bianchi group \cite[Proposition 4.1]{neumann1992arithmetic}.
+Hatcher~\cite{hatcher1983hyperbolic} showed that some Bianchi groups preserve tesselations of $\mathbb{H}^{3}$ by ideal uniform polyhedra.
+Consequently, hyperbolic 3-manifolds obtained from certain ideal uniform polyhedra are arithmetic.

+We will give upper bounds of stable presentation lengths of some arithmetic link components by constructing explicit presentations of their fundamental groups.
+We consider the complements of links in $T^2 \times [0,1]$.
+Since the complement of the Hopf link is homeomorphic to $T^2 \times [0,1]$, the complement of a link in $T^2 \times [0,1]$ is homeomorphic to the complement of a link in $S^{3}$.
+As we will see later, there are infinitely many links in $T^2 \times [0,1]$ whose complements admit hyperbolic structures.